Olivia P. Stokes: Other community involvement and employment

 Outside of her work in the church community and the education advocacy world, Stokes was a teacher herself.
-Between 1973 and 1976, she taught as associate professor of education at the Herbert H. Lehman College of the City University of New York.
+Between 1973 and 1976, she taught as associate professor of education at the Herbert H. Lehman College of City University of New York.
 There, she also served as chairperson of the development of a multi-ethnic, multi-cultural teacher education program.
 Later, she taught part-time at New York University's School of Education while serving as interim pastor at the Emmanuel Baptist Church in Brooklyn.
 She was also a member of the American Association of University Professors.
 Her extensive experience in religious education allowed her to serve as trustee of Berea College between 1976 and 1988, educational consultant at various theological schools, and other influential roles.
 In 1955, 1960 and 1979, she led White House Conferences on Education.
 In 1976, Stokes, with a group of other professionals, founded the Harlem Guidance Center, which provides a family-focused guidance service for underachieving children in Harlem.

 Her talents also extended beyond teaching and into writing: in 1952, Jackie Robinson offered her a job as an NBC sports writer.
 Stokes' passion for service outweighed his generously salaried offer, however, and she opted instead to continue working at the community center where she was previously employed.